angular/tsickle/README.md

 commit the changes, and create a git tag.
 Now you push the branch, get it reviewed and merged.

-Run `./publish.sh` from the master branch (you must be logged into the `angular` shared npm account).
+Run `bazel run :npm_package.publish` from the master branch (you must be logged into the `angular` shared npm account).